jaehyunhan/jaehyun-han-cv/README.md

 ## 📑 **Professional Experiences**
 **Research Assistant** @ [iDeas Lab](https://www.csis.org/programs/dracopoulos-ideas-lab), [Center for Strategic and International Studies (CSIS)](https://www.csis.org/) *(January 2022 - Present)* <br/>
 Washington D.C., United States
-* Developed a webscrapper for an open-source database using Python BeautifulSoup, delivered monthly update reports, provided quantitative and qualitative research support related to Chinese shipbuilding industry and the People's Liberation Army Navy (PLAN), and contributed to data analysis for the [report](https://features.csis.org/china-shadow-warships/) content.
+* Developed a webscrapper for an open-source database using Python BeautifulSoup, delivered monthly update reports, provided quantitative and qualitative research analysis related to Chinese shipbuilding industry and People's Liberation Army Navy (PLAN), and contributed to the [report](https://features.csis.org/china-shadow-warships/) content.
 * Significant research contribution in a series of projects focusing on China's infrastructure development and military modernization projects.
-* Serve as a data mentor for [CSIS Journalism Bootcamp](link to below) and provided guidance on data journalism and data visualization in policy reporting.
+* Serve as a data mentor for [CSIS Journalism Bootcamp](https://github.com/jaehyunhan/jaehyun-han-cv#-public-speakingleadership) and provided guidance on data journalism and data visualization in policy reporting.
 * Manage, train, and mentor research interns (one per semester).
 * Provide quantitative and qualitative research support and visualizations in Datawrapper, Flourish, and RawGRAPH.
 * Conduct data analysis for research projects and operation, including center-wide DEI surveys, and deliver comprehensive analysis reports. <br/>